WORRIED ABOUT DEBT? Meet the Licensed Insolvency TrusteeNov 09, 2018

 Never heard of a consumer proposal either?
 They are actually a lot more common than bankruptcies.
 A consumer proposal has the advantage of letting you keep all your assets (like your house and your car).
 An LIT may suggest this option if you are unable to pay some of your debt.

 An LIT can also offer bankruptcy services if you are unable to pay back everything you owe.
 If the word “bankruptcy” scares you, read more here.
 Chances are they aren’t as frightening as you might think.
 A bankruptcy has the advantage of wiping your debt slate clean so you can start fresh.
-You don’t have to lose your house or your car either.
-You can read more about the ins and outs of what happens, from province to province, here.
+You don’t necessarily have to lose your house or your car either.
+The LIT is the best person to turn to for understanding how provincial exemptions affect your personal situation.

 An LIT helps you take control of your debt